Survivors pick up pieces in flood-hit Indonesia as more rain predicted

 Two separate weather systems dumped massive rainfall on all of Sri Lanka, Sumatra, parts of southern Thailand and northern Malaysia last week.

+The latest downpour this week in Vietnam prompted authorities on Friday to label 2025 as "the year with the most unusual natural disasters in history".

-While across Asia seasonal monsoons bring rainfall that farmers depend on, climate change is making the phenomenon more erratic, unpredictable and deadly across the region.
+Across Asia seasonal monsoons bring rainfall that farmers depend on, but climate change is making the phenomenon more erratic, unpredictable and deadly throughout the region.

-But environmentalists and Indonesia's government have pointed to the role forest loss played in the flash flooding and landslides that washed torrents of mud into villages and stranded residents on rooftops.
+Environmentalists and Indonesia's government have also pointed to the role forest loss played in the flash flooding and landslides that washed torrents of mud into villages and stranded residents on rooftops.

 Indonesia is among the countries with the largest annual forest loss due to mining, plantations and fires, and has seen the clearance of large tracts of its lush rainforest in recent decades.